 So if you’re creating a form and the model state IS valid, you should perform your actions and RedirectToCurrentUmbracoPage(), if the model is not valid you should just return the CurrentUmbracoPage().
-That’s why many examples looks like this:
+That’s why many examples look like this:

 if(!ModelState.IsValid) return CurrentUmbracoPage() // do stuff here return RedirectToCurrentUmbracoPage()

-Another thing to notice about the routing is “Just FYI, when you POST to a SurfaceController, you are just posting to your own controller which is outside of the Umbraco process, it is just a very normal MVC post.
-So when you do a return CurrentUmbracoPage call, that then passes execution back to Umbraco to go lookup the page that was posted from and renders it.
-You could in theory just return your own View(model) which will be completely outside the umbraco process, because it is just an MVC normal controller.”
+Another thing to notice about the routing is “Just FYI when you POST to a SurfaceController, you are just posting to your own controller which is outside of the Umbraco process, it is just a very normal MVC post.
+So when you do a return CurrentUmbracoPage call, that then passes execution back to Umbraco to go look up the page that was posted from and renders it.
+You could in theory just return your own View(model) which will be completely outside the Umbraco process, because it is just an MVC normal controller.”

-Thanks Shannon for making this clear! #h5yr
+Thanks, Shannon for making this clear! #h5yr